mimblewimble/grin/README.md

 ## Status

-Grin is live with MainNet.
+Grin is live with mainnet.
 Still, much is left to be done and [contributions](CONTRIBUTING.md) are welcome (see below).
 Check our [mailing list archives](https://lists.launchpad.net/mimblewimble/) for the latest status.

 ## Contributing